projectatomic/nulecule/LIFECYCLE.md

 ## Contributors and release process

-Everybody is welcome to contribute to the draft version of the upcomming release.
+Everybody is welcome to contribute to the draft version of the upcoming release.
 This will be documented by pull requests to the draft of the specification.
-Once a draft has stabalized, it will be prepared by the specification maintenance team and prepared for release.
+Once a draft has stabilized, it will be prepared by the specification maintenance team and prepared for release.
 The maintainers will release a new release of the specification.

 ### Changes to a Releases

 Changes to released versions of the specification will not change the structure or feature set of the specification.
-They are only meant to fix spelling or languge errors, add or correct examples.
+They are only meant to fix spelling or language errors, add or correct examples.

 ## Release tasks